justin2004/weblog/relational_as_graph/README.md

 Also note that I hardcoded the string "select * from whcosts" but you could `BIND` variables and do something more programmatic.

-For example, here is one way to iterate over all the tables and generate the resulant naive RDF:
+For example, here is one way to iterate over all the tables and generate the resultant naive RDF:

 ```sparql
 PREFIX  xyz:  <http://sparql.xyz/facade-x/data/>